antoniosdougalis/PythonModels/README.md

 The Model is built in #python using torch and keras modules

 The original data from the patients are not available.
 This is a three class multiclassification problem.
-Users can upload any data and modoy code accordingly
+Users can upload any data and modify code accordingly

 Brief Model details:
 4 input features;